pcarbo/lbfgsb-matlab/INSTALL-LINUX.md

     make deep-clean

-will delete the whole installation directory.
+will in addition delete the whole installation directory.
 The intermediate binaries created during compilation are automatically deleted after compilation.